 A variety of complementary techniques and approaches have been used to characterize peptide and protein unfolding induced by temperature, pressure, and solvent.
 Volume 62, Unfolded Proteins, assembles these complementary views to develop a more complete picture of denatured peptides and proteins.
 The unifying observation common to all chapters is the detection of preferred backbone confirmations in experimentally accessible unfolded states.

 Biochemists, molecular and cell biologists, and biotechnologists

 - 21st October 2002

 - eBook ISBN:

-@from:PRAISE FOR THE SERIES @qu:"The authority, originality, and editing of the reviews are first class." @source:NATURE @qu:"The Advances in Protein Chemistry series has been a major factor in the education of protein chemists."JOURNAL OF THE AMERICAN CHEMICAL SOCIETY
+@from:PRAISE FOR THE SERIES @qu:"The authority, originality, and editing of the reviews are first class." @source:NATURE @qu:"The Advances in Protein Chemistry series has been a major factor in the education of protein chemists." @source:JOURNAL OF THE AMERICAN CHEMICAL SOCIETY